 Prior to her appointment as President, Beilock spent twelve years at the University of Chicago.
-As the Stella M. Rowley Professor of Psychology and the College and a member of the Committee on Education, she specialized in how children and adults learn and perform at their best, especially under stress.
+As the Stella M. Rowley Professor of Psychology and a member of the Committee on Education, she specialized in how children and adults learn and perform at their best, especially under stress.
 In her role as a member of the senior leadership, she served as the Vice Provost for Academic Initiatives, and as the Executive Vice Provost and an Officer of the University.

 Beilock won the 2017 Troland Award from the National Academy of Sciences.
 In addition, she is a fellow of the American Association for the Advancement of Science and the American Psychological Association, and a member of the National Academy of Kinesiology.
 Early in her career, she received awards from the Association for Psychological Science, American Psychological Foundation, the Psychonomic Society, and the Society of Experimental Psychologists.

 President Beilock earned her Bachelor of Science in cognitive science from the University of California, San Diego, and doctorates of philosophy in both kinesiology and psychology from Michigan State University.
-Prior to joining the faculty at the University of Chicago, Beilock was an Assistant Professor in the Department of Psychology at Miami of Ohio University.